guillermohernandez/frontend-intermediate-textbook/LessonOne.md

 4. Type `sudo npm install -g mocha` in your terminal.
 Enter your password if prompted.
 5. Navigate into LessonZero in your terminal (`cd LessonZero`)
 6. Run `mocha`
-7. Hopefully the test passes!
+7. Watch the test fail test fail :(
+8. Change the `return false;` statement to `return true;`
+9. Run `mocha` again and watch the test pass!

+## Assessments
-8. Now navigate backwards (`cd ..`) then into the LessonOne directory (`cd LessonOne`)
+1. Now navigate backwards (`cd ..`) then into the LessonOne directory (`cd LessonOne`)
-9. Run `mocha` and watch the tests fail :(
+2. Run `mocha` and watch the tests fail :(
-10. In Sublime Text, open _LessonOne.js_
+3. In Sublime Text, open _LessonOne.js_
-11. Below each comment, try to do what it is asking.
+4. Below each comment, try to do what it is asking.
 Be sure to always `return` your answer.
-12. Run `mocha` after each attempt to watch the functions pass or fail.
+5. Run `mocha` after each attempt to watch the functions pass or fail.